postwait/node-amqp/README.md

 ### Connection options and URL

-`amqp.createConnection([options, [defaultExchange]])` takes an options object as a parameter.
-The options object has the these defaults:
+`amqp.createConnection([options, [implOptions]])` takes two options objects as parameters.
+The first options object has the these defaults:

     { host: 'localhost'
     , port: 5672